SIGN

 Section 6 of the report reveals the reasons for its suppression: in paragraphs 6.8 to 6.11, the government admits illogical differences in treatment between the freedoms granted to users of the lethal and addictive drugs alcohol and tobacco, versus the criminalization of users of much less harmful drugs such as cannabis, LSD and Ecstasy.

 Marijuana is a naturally growing herb.
-Like many wild plants, it needs no special cultivation, simply the right geographical and climate conditions.
+Like many wild plants, it needs no special cultivation, simply the right geographical and climatic conditions.

 Its consumption has an effect on the user’s awareness.
 Regardless of what the state empowered ‘experts’ wish to befuddle your mind with, it has no negative effect other than to facilitate a greater awareness by the user of the user’s own perceptions of self and surrounds.
 It produces a ‘high’, a generous feeling of calm and well being.